Marienberg Fortress: Prehistory and Middle-Ages

 Around 1000 BC, a Celtic refuge castle was built on the site by members of the Urnfield culture.
-Archaeological findings indicate that the locals of the later Hallstatt culture had trade contacts with Ancient Greece and marked an extreme northern point on the wine trade network of the time circa 500 BC.
+Archaeological findings indicate that the locals of the later Hallstatt culture had trade contacts with Ancient Greece and that the hill marked an extreme northern point on the wine trade network of the time circa 500 BC.
 The hill may have been a Fürstensitz, the seat of a "prince".

-From 100 AD onwards control of the area changed hands several times between different "tribes" (Suevi, Marcomanni, Allemanni, Burgundians), before the area was taken by the Franks in the 6th century.
+From 100 AD onwards, control of the area changed hands several times between different "tribes" (Suevi, Marcomanni, Allemanni and Burgundians), before the area was taken by the Franks in the 6th century.
 Würzburg became the occasional seat of a Franconian-Thuringian duke under the Merovingians.
 His court resided on the right bank of the Main, however.
 In the 7th century, a written document mentioned Uburzi (which later became Virteburch and then "Würzburg"), referring to the fortification on the hill.
 The name Marienberg was in use only from high medieval times onward.
 After missionary work in the area led by Saint Kilian in the late 7th century, in the early 8th century, the Franks under Duke Hedan II constructed a chapel dedicated to the Virgin Mary and a fortification (earth ramparts and half-timbered houses) on the hill.
-The chapel – probably built at the site of a former pagan holy site dedicated to some mother goddess – and later churches that replaced it, was the reason why eventually hill and fortress became known as Marienberg ("Mary's Mount").
-This likely was the first Christian church built of stone north of the Alps outside of the territory formerly controlled by Rome (i.e. east of the Rhine and on the far side of the Limes).
+The chapel – probably built at the site of a former pagan holy site dedicated to a mother goddess – and later churches that replaced it, was the reason why the hill and fortress eventually became known as Marienberg ("Mary's Mount").
+This was probably the first Christian church built of stone north of the Alps outside of the territory formerly controlled by Rome (i.e. east of the Rhine and on the far side of the Limes).

-Saint Boniface came to Franconia in 719 and at that point there was no duke at Würzburg any more.
-Even some of the local clergy practiced pagan customs.
+Saint Boniface came to Franconia in 719, by which time there was no longer a duke at Würzburg, and some of the local clergy practiced pagan customs.
 Boniface appointed his follower Saint Burchard as the first Bishop of Würzburg in 741.
 Saint Mary's Church (explicitly mentioned in a document from 822) became the See's cathedral.
 Over the next decades, the town of Würzburg began to grow and in 788 the hill-top church lost the role of cathedral to a predecessor of Würzburg Cathedral (except for a brief interlude after the latter was destroyed in a fire in 855).
 At that point, the remains of Saint Kilian, Saint Colman and Saint Totnan were moved from Saint Mary's to be reinterred at the new cathedral.
 However, Saint Mary's continued to serve as the burial site for the intestines of the Prince-Bishops.
 Their bodies were buried in the cathedral, their hearts until 1573 at Ebrach Abbey.